kamy382/HTML_CSS_Refactor/README.md

 3. renamed the big image to figure to be more semantic
 4. Changed a few divs to be more semantic (aside, footer and main)
 5. In the CSS file there were 3 copies of .benefits h3.
 Removed 2 of them
+6. In the CSS file there were 3 copies of .benefits img.
+Removed 2 of them
+7. In the CSS file, multiple different classes doing the same thing.
+Renamed all to consolidated-classes